JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 Nowadays, companies and institutions are exploring new ways to enhance their Machine Learning (ML) models.
 A good example of this was the launch of Federated Learning (FL) by Google in 2017.
 Since then, this paradigm has evolved, giving birth to a wide range of frameworks for its implementation.
 Some advantages of FL are that it enables decentralised training and keeps data privacy on client’s side.

 This project evaluated five popular FL frameworks and found that their tutorials and use cases are often focused on academic purposes, not reflecting how real-world FL network operates in practice.
-The aim of this research was to narrow the gap between FL framework use cases and real-world FL systems by developing a cross-client horizontal FL server.
-This artifact was designed for two scenarios (technological and medical) using IID and non-IID data.
-The technological scenario addressed a binary classification problem with synthetically generated tabular data, while the medical scenario focused on image classification.
+The aim of this research was to narrow the gap between FL framework use cases and real-world FL systems by developing a `cross-client horizontal FL server`.
+This artifact was designed for two scenarios (`technological` and `medical`) using IID and non-IID data.
+The `technological` scenario addressed a binary classification problem with synthetically generated tabular data, while the `medical` scenario focused on image classification.
 In both cases, five clients were connected to a central server, where each scenario was trained in two variants: IID and non-IID.

-The results, focusing only on the non-IID variant for both scenarios, as would occur in real-life applications, showed that the global model improved in the technological scenario, increasing from 58.07% to 66.21%.
-However, the medical scenario was less successful, with the global model accuracy decreasing from 87.69% to 86.01%.
+The results, focusing only on the non-IID variant for both scenarios, as would occur in real-life applications, showed that the global model improved in the `technological` scenario, increasing from 58.07% to 66.21%.
+However, the `medical` scenario was less successful, with the global model accuracy decreasing from 87.69% to 86.01%.

 This experiment demonstrated a realistic FL server, though with certain limitations.
 Future work will be needed to improve server infrastructure, incorporate dynamic data, resolve communication issues, and address privacy concerns in order to fully bridge the gap between use cases and a real-world FL server.